-You can’t ask for more than someone has though, but sadly for anyone on the receiving end of a debt, no change is given either.
+You can’t ask for more than someone has, but sadly for anyone on the receiving end of debt, no change is given either.
 Ever.
 Pay £10 million for a £1 million debt and you’re going to make someone’s day.
 Only cards played to the table are at risk, your hand is never taken from so it can be worth keeping hold of your best cards till the last second for a big power play!

 This game is very fast-paced, and victory can be stolen at the last possible moment.
 You’re always on your toes and can never be certain of a win.
 There is a lot of luck involved in terms of cards drawn, but I’ve won without ever claiming rent or playing horrible action cards, and I’ve seen people win without placing their own property cards.
 It can boil down to patience and timing, but waiting too long will definitely hinder you too!
-The game is very addictive and this quick filler title might end up taking more time than you anticipated, we found ourselves playing a good four times as someone was desperate for a win!
-(Just don’t forget the game is meant to be a filler/warm-up!)
+The game is very addictive and this quick filler title might end up taking more time than you anticipated.
+We found ourselves playing a good four times as someone was desperate for a win (just don’t forget the game is meant to be a filler/warm-up!)

 The cards fit with the classic Monopoly theme and the cash is reflective of that in the original too.
 The action cards are all very balanced, but I’d argue they can be very few and far between.
-A great addition into this is the wild cards that can be changed as an action, allowing more tactical players to steal the win by flipping a wild from a Red to a Yellow and completing a third set!
+A great addition to this is the wild cards that can be changed as an action, allowing more tactical players to steal the win by flipping a wild from a Red to a Yellow and completing a third set!
 The game is very easy to learn and doesn’t require the same level of commitment as Monopoly does, however it can also be quite easy to lose focus from the game due to its super simple gameplay.
-Also, players will only need to interact when playing actions or saying they’ve won, so it’s not overly social!
+Players will only need to interact when playing actions or saying they’ve won, so it’s not overly social.

 Is it better than the classic?
 Well… It depends on who you ask!
 Every board game player has an opinion on Monopoly, and it’s one of the marmites of the gaming world; you either loath it, or you don’t.
 I personally don’t enjoy Monopoly, and it’s for two reasons.
-It’s not the mechanics, the gameplay, nor the concept that bothers me.
-(I’m not even bothered that people have cashed in on hundreds on specifically themed versions!)
+It’s not the mechanics, the gameplay, nor the concept that bothers me (I’m not even bothered that people have cashed in on hundreds of specifically themed versions!)

 But anyway!
 That’s not the point of this review!
 Monopoly Deal is a diluted Monopoly, and that’s a stretch even then.
 I’d argue it’s a completely different game with a Monopoly theme, and that makes it better.
 A lot better.
-It plays quickly and efficiently, the rules are crystal clear, there is little margin for error and you can see how close someone is to winning usually by the state of the table but know they’re not guaranteed an easy win!
+It plays quickly and efficiently.
+The rules are crystal clear, there is little margin for error, and you can see how close someone is to winning usually by the state of the table – but know they’re not guaranteed an easy win!

-Monopoly Deal is endlessly re-playable, but don’t expect humongous differences between the play within games.
-The beauty of this is how quickly it is played; it allows for a lot of development in terms of tactics and understanding within a short period.
+Monopoly Deal is endlessly replayable, but don’t expect humongous differences between the play within games.
+The beauty of this is how quickly it is played.
+It allows for a lot of development in terms of tactics and understanding within a short period.
 If you enjoy your first game you will want to play again, and again… but remember!
 It’s a filler!

-Engagement and Player Interaction
+Engagement And Player Interaction

-Final Thoughts on Monopoly Deal
+Final Thoughts On Monopoly Deal

 Calling it Monopoly is deceptive as it doesn’t belong under that umbrella category of frustration and inconsistency!
 I’d highly recommend picking it up for long journeys, whilst out and about, or just for anyone looking for a light but awesome game!
-So pass go, cash in and start breaking deals!
+So pass go, cash in, and start breaking deals!